apache/infrastructure-website/content/pages/asf-yaml.md

 ```

 <h3 id="botschemes">Special schemes for bots</h3>

 Projects may create special rules for bots such as dependabot on GitHub to have PR and issue activity from these directed to a distinct mailing list.
+These special schemes are currently only available for pull requests and issues.

 The general syntax for this is to append `_bot_$botname` to the scheme, for instance:

 | notifications       | email       | notes    |
 | ---------------------------- | -------------------- | -------------------- |